SciLifeLab/scilifelab.github.io/CONTRIBUTING.md

 See the [Jekyll Documentation](http://jekyllrb.com/docs/installation/) for more information.

 ### Vagrant
 You can also use Vagrant to setup development.
 This is nice since you don't need to mess with you system.
-With Vagrant, if you are perhaps a Python guy, you don't need to set up a local Ruby environment (or touch the system Ruby install).
+With Vagrant, if you are perhaps a Python guy or gal, you don't need to set up a local Ruby environment (or touch the system Ruby install).

 When you have [Vagrant properly set up](http://docs.vagrantup.com/v2/installation/), run: